sematext/sematext-agent-docker/README.md

 # Installation on Kubernetes

-Run Sematext Docker Agent as DaemonSet.
+Run Sematext Docker Agent as [Kubernetes DaemonSet](http://kubernetes.io/v1.1/docs/admin/daemons.html).

 1. Create [sematext-agent.yml](kubernetes/sematext-agent.yml) - and set your SPM and Logsene Token in the section spec.env.
 2. Run the DaemonSet